If you missed the discussion - 03-19-12 - on Breaking Taboo - Newdissidentradio.com - 7:00 PM EST - Be sure to listen to it HERE

 "The idea and experience of killing another person is not addressed in military training," says Col. Thomas Burke, director of mental-health policy for the Defense Department.
 "Training's intent is to re-create battle, to make it an automatic behavior among soldiers."

-The more soldiers ignore their emotions and behave like trained machines rather than thinking people, the more you invite PTSD," says Dr. David Spiegel of the Stanford University School of Medicine.
+The more soldiers ignore their emotions and behave like trained machines rather than thinking people, the more you invite PTSD," says Dr. David Spiegel of theof Medicine.
+Stanford University School

 Far too many enlisted have been forced to return to war, where they should not have been.
 Even when those soldiers who have endured far too many tours, witnessing the brutal reality of war commit suicide, the powers that be try to paint them as mentally unstable instead of those suicides being an indictment of an errant policy.
 When those soldiers who have had enough and see now way out other than to commit suicide, they have in the past, been dismissed as mentally unstable and their families denied condolences for the loss of their hero.
 Our current President has changed this policy, though showing that maybe some real changes are coming.